Key Stage 1

 Children have an hour long maths session daily.
 Focus is on number bonds, addition, subtraction, place value and shape and measure.
 Learning revolves around practical activities which allow our children to explore number and related concepts in order to make discoveries for themselves.
 Through practical investigation we also introduce multiplication and division.

 Topic is taught on a two year rolling programme with both year groups combined.
-Over this period we learn about The Great Fire of London, Florence Nightingale, Toys from the past and present, the Seaside past and present, Homes around the World and Life on an Island.
+Over this period we learn about The Great Fire of London, Florence Nightingale, Great Britain, Toys from the past and present, the Seaside past and present, Homes around the World and Life on an Island.
 Art and DT is used to explore a range of media and gain important skills creating pieces of work linked to our Topic subject area.

 In addition to those subjects outlined, Farrowdale children are encouraged to develop their individual talents.
 With this in mind, school productions take place twice a year at Christmas and in the summer, which all children taking part.
 Some children get to explore their dramatic talents whilst others showcase their singing ability by performing a solo or duet.
-There is also an evening talent show, which always sees a packed house.
+There is also a talent show, which always sees a packed house.
 Children last year demonstrated their Karate skills, became stand-up comedians, performed dance routines or sang a solo to name only a few of the acts taking part.
 All children also learn a dance to perform in front of parents at the Summer Ball.